blue-light-lab/blue-light-lab/README.md

 **Homage to Pavel Cherenkov (1904–1990)**
 Nobel laureate, discoverer of the **Cherenkov Effect** — the blue luminescence emitted when charged particles travel faster than light within a medium.

-Like the glow in a reactor core, this organization is a beacon for explorations in **astrophysics, high-energy physics, quantum theory, and mathematical foundations**.

 > *With gratitude,*